Udaipur in Monsoon Season: The Case for Visiting When Nobody Else Does

 Walk to Jagdish Temple.
 Free entry, open 5AM-2PM and 4PM-10PM.
 The evening aarti at 7PM is beautiful in the rain, incense mixing with petrichor.

 Explore the old city lanes around the temple.
 Art galleries, miniature painting workshops, tiny cafes.
-The narrow streets are sheltered from rain.
+The narrow streets stay sheltered from the rain.

 Visit City Palace — give it 2-3 hours.
 The palace balconies overlooking the full lake in monsoon light are extraordinary.